Home of writer Jacqueline De Angelis

 But we don’t make it, stop, get out of the car,

-walk the path in the city park and it’s sprinkling.
+walk the path in Mill Creek Park and it’s sprinkling.

 Water feeds into the Mahoning from the Cuyahoga River,